api2cart/typescript-angular-sdk/OrderApi.md

   responseFields: "{return_code,pagination,result{transactions_count,transactions{id,transaction_id,status,description,settlement_amount,gateway,card_brand,card_last_four}}}",
     // Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all (optional)
   exclude: "false",
-    // Used to retrieve entities via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
-  pageCursor: "",
 };

 const data = await apiInstance.orderTransactionList(request);